MarcoHassan/ETH-Smart-Contract/README.md

 1. Install ```geth```, run an node on the rinkeby testnet and create accounts.

-2. Get an API key from ```darkspy``` to withdraw actual and perceived weather at a chosen location and install further python packages.
+2. Get an API key from ```darkspy``` to withdraw actual and perceived weather information at a chosen location and install further python packages.

-3. Write Solidity Scripts.
+3. Write Solidity scripts.

 4. Deploy the weather contracts specifying the Ethereum transfer to the highest bidder.